HHVV88/VV-Linux/README.md

 Dec 14, 2025.
 2:46 PM GMT+8 (Taipei)
 In recent news, I have decided not to use LFS+BLFS for the sake of my own sanity, I will instead base blackcomb on Fedora.
 But someday, when the time is right, I will try LFS+BLFS.
+In other news, I have made a youtube channel documenting what I'm doing, although nothings there, here's the link: https://www.youtube.com/@Idontmaketutorials